-When I think about digital devices and good habits I think about three things; Balance; Screen Time and Being a role model.
-Here’s why (and how) …
+When I think about managing digital devices and developing good habits I think about three things; Balance; Screen Time and Being a Role Model.

 It’s important to help our children (and ourselves!) maintain a healthy balance between online and offline activities.
 Some ways to do this:

 We had no screen Tuesday.
 No special reason it was Tuesday, that’s just the day we all agreed to and that included no TV on Tuesdays too!

 Having fun crafts, games, books, puzzles, puppets, and art supplies available with easy access lets kids see that they really do have other options other than digital devices.
 Outdoor activities can become a regular feature of weekends and something that every family member can enjoy and benefit from.

 Manage Screen Time